Math Thinking and Learning Lab

 Picture

-Dr. Barroso graduated in 2020 and is now an ACES Fellow and Visiting Assistant Professor at Texas A&M University!
+Dr. Barroso graduated in 2020 and is now an Assistant Professor of Educational Psychology at Texas A&M University!

-Connie's research interests include studying students’ math- and science-related interest and achievement from elementary school to college.
+Dr. Barroso's research interests include studying students’ math- and science-related interest and achievement from elementary school to college.
 She is interested in investigating the roles that different cognitive and socio-cognitive, and affective factors play in student achievement and interest in math and science.
-She explores how these mechanisms relate to student participation and career interest in science, technology, engineering, and mathematics (STEM) fields, along with looking to see if there are different effects or interactions of these factors for less-represented groups in STEM fields.

 Picture